+FMA has long recognized the need to prepare career-minded Federal employees to manage the demands of the 21st century workplace through its establishment of The Federal Management Institute, FMA's educational arm, which sponsors valuable professional development seminars and workshops.
 The Federal Managers Practicum is a unique, integrated development program that links professional training and higher education - specifically created for the Federal career professional.
 Developed and taught by management experts, this comprehensive practicum integrates core program management skills including planning, analysis, budgeting, communication, evaluation, and leadership with functional skills and knowledge - providing a balance between theory and practice.
-We at FMA believe that the practicum will pave the way for the creation of much-needed development programs for Federal employees.
+We at FMA believe that the practicum will pave the way for the creation of muchneeded development programs for Federal employees.

-Clearly agency budgets should allow for the appropriate funding of the ILA as an example.
+Agency budgets should allow for the appropriate funding of the ILA, as an example.
 However, history has shown that training dollars have been a low priority for many agency budgets.
 In fact, in the rare event that training funds are available, they are quickly usurped to pay for other agency "priorities."
 Toward this end, we at FMA support including a separate line item on training in agency budgets to allow Congress to better identify the allocation of training funds each year.
+Additionally, FMA supports the creation of a position to implement and oversee the proper usage of the appropriated training dollars.